deusExMac/WebScraper/README.md

 - ``-B``: executes WebScraper in batch mode.
 No shell interface is shown and scraping starts with the default .exr files immediately.
 - ``-W``: executes WebScraper in web mode.
 Allows controlling and monitoring execution of WebScraper via a web application (which is included in the distribution).

+More information on these execution modes can be found in the section [WebScraper execution modes](#webscraper-execution-modes)

 ## WebScraper configuration file

 When starting execution, WebScraper looks for and loads a default configuration file named [webscraper.conf](https://github.com/deusExMac/WebScraper/blob/main/webscraper.conf) in the local directory.
 A different configuration file can be specified on the command line using the -r switch .
 If no configuration file is loaded, WebScraper continues with default settings.